softwareconstruction240/autograder/README.md

 1. Clone the repo onto your local machine.
 2. Ensure that you are using the latest version of JVM.
 The system currently requires version 21+.
 3. Use `yarn` to install all dependencies.
 This must be done from the _front end_ root folder.
+(If using WSL, run this from an actual WSL terminal.
+Windows-based shells, even POSIX ones, won't install the correct files.)
     ```bash
     cd src/main/resources/frontend
     yarn